OswinLosper/oswin-losper-blog/content/pages/blog/post-five.md

 date: '2022-01-28'
 author: content/data/team/doris-soto.json
 excerpt: >-
-  Maintaining your automation tests, it will reduce the risks and difficulties for everyone involve on the project.
+  Maintaining your automation tests, will reduce the risks and difficulties for everyone involve on the project.
 featuredImage:
   type: ImageBlock
   url: /images/maintaining-your-automation-tests2-7280ffec.jpg